risc0/risc0/website/docs/zkvm/quickstart.md

 RISC0_DEV_MODE=1 cargo run --release
 ```

-It's important to highlight that the developer mode is only meant to be used during development and testing.
+It's important to highlight that the dev-mode is only meant to be used during development and testing.
 It should **never** be used in production.

 ## Local & Remote Proving